sminez/sminez.github.io/content/2024-10-02_ad-an-adaptable-text-editor.md

 and the expressive power if provides to text via [the plumber](http://doc.cat-v.org/plan_9/4th_edition/papers/plumb), I'm simply to fond of modal editing and being able to write my own keyboard shortcuts.
-The actual "editor" part of acme is (unsurprisingly for plan 9) also incredibly minimal and what I _really_ want is something with a little bit more flexability.
+The actual "editor" part of acme is (unsurprisingly for plan 9) also incredibly minimal and what I _really_ want is something with a little bit more flexibility.

 The trick of course is to add something to this fantastic, minimalist editor without completely wrecking what makes it so fun and powerful in the first place.
 Not a simple